 OHFA First-Time Homebuyer Program

 The Ohio Housing Finance Agency’s First-Time Homebuyer Program offers loans and down payment assistance to prospective homebuyers who meet certain requirements.
 Applicants must never have owned real estate or not owned it within the past three years, or they must be active military personnel or veterans.
-They also must have a minimum credit score of 640.
+They also must have a minimum credit score of 640 for conventional, VA, USDA and 203k loans and a minimum score of 660 for FHA loans.
 OHFA helps applicants secure Fannie Mae-backed loans, as well as government-insured loans such as those backed by the Federal Housing Administration, Veteran’s Administration, and U.S. Department of Agriculture.

 OHFA Down Payment Assistance

 Borrowers who quality for an OHFA loan may also quality for the agency’s Down Payment Assistance Program.
 Under the program, the agency provides borrowers either 2.5 or 5 percent of the purchase price of a home, which can be used to pay for down payments, closing costs, or other prepaid expenses incurred prior to closing.
 The loan rates for participants of the down payment assistance program are half a percent higher than other OHFA loans.
 The down payment assistance is issued as a second mortgage with a zero percent interest rate.
 Borrowers are not required to repay the loan if they remain in their homes for five years.
 If the home is sold or refinanced prior before the five-year mark, participants must repay the full amount of the loan.

 Ohio Heroes Product